parindraaa867/vita-udcd-uvc-reloaded/README.md

   the default resolution/FPS, screen-off behaviour, keep-awake, and boot delay without recompiling.
 See the bundled `udcd_uvc.txt` for the keys.

-A single-buffer fallback build (`udcd_uvc_singlebuf.skprx`) is also provided in case the double allocation can't be satisfied on a given unit.

 ## Troubleshooting

 If the video looks glitched, try to change the video player configuration to use the *NV12* format or switch to another player (like PotPlayer or OBS).
 If the colors look wrong, set color range to full and color space to BT.601 (Rec.
 601).